daviddao/deep-autonomous-driving-papers/README.md

 > - Input: 59x59 image patches around pixels
 > - Output: Each pixel as "drivable" or "obstacle"

+Just visual but no empirical results.

 #### Instance-Level Segmentation for Autonomous Driving with Deep Densely Connected MRFs (Z Zhang, S Fidler, R Urtasun, 2016)

 #### Deep Tracking: Seeing Beyond Seeing Using Recurrent Neural Networks (P Ondruska, I Posner, AAAI2016) :star:

 [[code](https://github.com/pondruska/DeepTracking)]

 > Introduces the DeepTracking framework.
 A RNN can be trained to track objects (even when occluded) only using the raw sensory input.
+F1 score is 0.6 for 1 sec prediction of future occupancy.

 > - Architecture: 3-layer CNN-GRU RNN
 > - Input: Raw occupancy map